awslabs/sagemaker-hyperpod-usage-report/CONTRIBUTING.md

 ## Contributing via Pull Requests
 Currently SageMaker HyperPod Usage Report doesn't open for public to submit pull requests.
-If you have any question, please submit issue and the service team will respond as soon as possible.
+If you have any question, please submit Github issue and the service team will respond as soon as possible.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.